-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
-Admitted applicants shou ila include wait-ils C1 Total first-time, first-year (freshman) men who applied 3150 C1 Total first-time, first-year (freshman) women who applied 7004 C1 Total first-time, first-year (freshman) men who were admitted 1818 C1 Total first-time, first-year (freshman) women who were admitted 4091 C1 Total full-time, first-time, first-year (freshman) men who enrolled 798 C1 Total part-time, first-time, first-year (freshman) men who enrolled 10 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1669 C1 Total part-time, first-time, first-year (freshman) women who enrolled 5
+Admitted applicants should include wait-listed students who were subsequently offered admission.

+subsequently offered admission.
+Total first-time, first-year (freshman) men who applied 2771 Total first-time, first-year (freshman) women who applied 6264 Total first-time, first-year (freshman) men who were admitted 2064 Total first-time, first-year (freshman) women who were admitted 4616 Total full-time, first-time, first-year (freshman) men who enrolled 942 Total part-time, first-time, first-year (freshman) men who enrolled 6 Total full-time, first-time, first-year (freshman) women who enrolled 1891 Total part-time, first-time, first-year (freshman) women who enrolled 6 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled